Hans Litten: Excerpts from the trial

 [In the afternoon, Litten returned to this subject.]

 Litten: Is it correct that Goebbels' revolutionary journal, The Commitment to Illegality [Das Bekenntnis zur Illegalität], has now been taken over by the Party and has reached a circulation of 120,000? (…) I have concluded that the journal is sanctioned by the Party. (…)

 Presiding judge: Herr Hitler, in point of fact, you testified this morning, that Goebbels' work is not official Party [material].

 Hitler: And it isn't, either.
 A publication is an official Party [organ] when it bears the emblem of the Party.

 Hitler (shouting, red-faced): How dare you say, Herr Attorney, that is an invitation to illegality?
 That is a statement without proof!

 Litten: How is it possible that the Party publishing house takes over a journal that stands in stark contrast to the Party line?

 Presiding judge: That doesn't have anything to do with this trial.

+Hitler was reported to have been visibly embarrassed by this exchange.
+In a commentary on the cross-examination, liberal journalist Rudolf Olden summed up Litten's strategy as an attempt to force Hitler to uphold legality and renounce violence, which he hoped would cost him the support of his most revolutionary supporters.
+According to Olden, as few of Hitler's voters wanted to believe his own claims, Litten intended to send the following message to them: "Don't believe him anymore, he is telling the truth".
+However, Olden worried that the German people "do not catch on that fast".